 Welcome to the Consumer Education & Resource Hub, providing educational content that supports consumer protection, education, and awareness related to home buying and ownership.
-We have created resources for you, as well as curated content from our generous partners to provide you with the most relevant education on important homeownership topics.
+The Home Construction Regulatory Authority (HCRA) is committed to fulfilling its legislative mandate to “support consumer education and awareness about new home construction, ownership and maintenance.”

-For home maintenance tips and educational resources to support your new homeownership journey,
+For more educational resources to support your new homeownership journey,

 Before you start the hunt for a new home, it is important to be informed.
 In Ontario, all real estate agents must be registered with the Real Estate Council of Ontario (RECO) to be eligible to trade in real estate.
 RECO has you covered with homebuyer and seller resources, including a Public Register of Realtors.